Alex Wexo

-Alex Wexo (born March 16) is an American movie and television actor and producer.
+Alex Wexo is an American movie and television actor and producer.
 He is sometimes credited as Al Wexo.
 He is the founder of WexoFilms.

 Life and career

 At age five he and his family moved to London, England, where he was raised.
 After graduating from high school at age seventeen, he moved to Edinburgh, Scotland where he resided for the next two years.

 Wexo was introduced to director Rob Reiner, who cast him in the major motion picture A Few Good Men.
 Next, Wexo ventured into the television arena with guest starring roles in such hits as NYPD Blue and V.I.P..
 Wexo’s first series was The Pretender appearing as "Young Sydney / Young Jacob " for the four-year duration of the network run.
 Going from one series to the next, he was mostly seen portraying "Conner" on the former hit show The Invisible Man.
 Since then Wexo has guest starred on numerous hit television shows such as The Mentalist, CSI, The Unit, Entourage and Dexter.
 He has a supporting role in Universal Pictures' Straight Outta Compton.

 Wexo has trained with Stella Adler, Ellen Burstyn and Kim Stanley.
 He also attended the American Academy of Dramatic Arts.
 Wexo wrote, produced, directed and starred in his own series of short films.
 "The Wexo-One Act's" is the first in a series of films Wexo is producing and directing.

 Wexo is a former United States Marine.